PFPrzytycki/CellWalkR/examples/CellWalker2_Vignette.md

 ## Use CellWalker2 for scRNA-Seq data

-In this section, we show how to use CellWalker2 to annotate cells by reference cell type labels (or tree) and map similar cell type labels (or trees) using human PBMC scRNA-Seq datasets.
-The full data is downloaded from [CellTypist](https://celltypist.cog.sanger.ac.uk/Resources/Organ_atlas/Blood/Blood.h5ad) and we subsampled 2% cells for demonstration.
-To illustrate cell type annotation, we treat [Ren et al.](https://pubmed.ncbi.nlm.nih.gov/33657410/) as the reference dataset and [Yoshida et al.](https://www.nature.com/articles/s41586-021-04345-x) as unlabeled.
+In this section, we show how to use CellWalker2 to annotate cells by reference cell type labels (or tree) and how to compare two sets of cell type labels (or trees) using human PBMC scRNA-Seq datasets.
+The full data is downloaded from [CellTypist](https://celltypist.cog.sanger.ac.uk/Resources/Organ_atlas/Blood/Blood.h5ad) and we subsampled 2% cells to reduce compute time for demonstration purposes.
+To illustrate cell type annotation, we treat [Ren et al.](https://pubmed.ncbi.nlm.nih.gov/33657410/) as the reference dataset and [Yoshida et al.](https://www.nature.com/articles/s41586-021-04345-x) as unlabeled cells.
 We use cell types and marker genes obtained from Ren et al. to annotate cells in Yoshida et al..
 To illustrate cell type mapping, we use CellWalker2 to identify the correspondence between cell type labels (or trees) from these two datasets.